bhattlab/kraken2_classification/README.md

 The -l (classification level) and -t (classification threshold) options can be changed as well.

 ### Visualization with Krona
 I like Krona for visualization of individual samples.
 It's a great way to explore the taxonomic identifications and proportions.
 Install the KronaTools package on your local machine from the [github repo](https://github.com/marbl/Krona/wiki/KronaTools).
 I then call the _ImportTaxonomy_ script on the Kraken report.
 Multiple reports can be specified on the command line to generate an html file with a tab for each input.
+Bracken reports can be used as an input here as well.
 ```
 ~/software/KronaTools-2.7/scripts/ImportTaxonomy.pl -m 3 -s 0 -q 0 -t 5 -i krak.report -o out.html
 ```